What should you put on your next one-on-one meeting agenda? These one-on-one meeting questions should be a part of every manager’s toolkit.

 As a manager, executive, or business owner, this is one of the most recurring and perplexing situations you’ll face.
-Should you prepare an one-on-one meeting agenda ahead of time?
+Should you prepare a one-on-one meeting agenda ahead of time?
 Does it feel too stiff to do so?
 Should you simply have general meetings topics ready to go?
-What are the questions you should asking during this one-on-one?
+What are the questions you should ask during this one-on-one?

-We posed this dilemma to The Watercooler, our online leadership community in Know Your Team with over 1,000 leaders from all over the world, to see what they had to say.
-From that conversation, I’ve shared what these managers, business owners, and executives from The Watercooler have found to be the best questions to ask during a one-on-one meeting.
+We posed this dilemma to our online leadership community in Know Your Team with almost 1,000 leaders from all over the world, to see what they had to say.
+From that conversation, I’ve shared what these managers, business owners, and executives have found to be the best questions to ask during a one-on-one meeting.

 Take a look and see if you agree…

 On the surface, this doesn’t seem like a significant question to ask.
 After all, some managers default to asking this question as a crutch when they’re not sure how to open up a one-on-one meeting.
 However, this question can be actually quite powerful, if you can embrace a greater intention behind it: To build trust.
 When asked, most Watercooler members agreed on the importance of having trust and a strong personal rapport going into a one-on-one.
 The more you know about a coworker’s dreams, hobbies, pets, children’s names, etc., the greater the sense of trust is.
 And the greater the trust, the easier a tough conversation is.
 As a result, many managers from the Watercooler kick off their one-on-one with a “get-know-you” question like, “How’s life?” or “How’s [insert spouse’s name]?” or “What are you up to this weekend?”